 Early management will promote movements that can replace commando crawling before it becomes a habit.

-- Stretch spastic muscles to improve range of motion
+- Stretch spastic muscles to maintain full range of motion

 - Strengthen underused muscles to counteract spastic muscles

-- Continue to exercise spastic muscles to reduce their excitability
+- Repetitively stimulate spastic muscles to reduce their hyperexcitability

-By encouraging your child to move their legs as much as possible, they’ll continue to explore their lower extremity functions.
+Ultimately, you want to encourage your child to move their legs as much as possible, often through creative play activities

 Should You Be Worried About Commando Crawling?